JacksonAllan/CC/README.md

 ### What compiler warning options does it support?

-CC should not generate any compiler warnings under the following settings:
+When used correctly, **CC** should not generate any compiler warnings under the following settings:

 <table>
 <tr>